Automorphisms of the k-curve graph: Preliminaries

 For any one of the above mentioned graphs and for the curve complex $\mathcal{C}(S)$, we obtain a metric on the vertex set by identifying each edge with the unit interval and defining the distance between two vertices to be the minimum number of edges contained in any edge path between them.
 Given one of these graphs $G$, the distance function will be denoted by $d_{G}( , )$.
-All graphs mentioned above are infinite diameter; for all but finitely many surfaces this follows from Proposition \ref{qi} and the fact that $\mathcal{C}(S)$ is infinite diameter (see \cite{MasurMinsky} for further discussion).
+All graphs mentioned above are infinite diameter; for all but finitely many surfaces this follows directly from work Masur--Minsky on the infinite diameter of $\mathcal C(S)$ \cite{MasurMinsky}.

+The following lemma establishes a quasi-isometry between $\mathcal{AC}_1(S)$ and $\mathcal{AC}(S)$, where $\mathcal{AC}_1(S)$ has the same vertex set as the standard arc and curve graph, but with edges when there is at most one intersection.

+\begin{proposition} If $S$ is a surface with punctures or with non-empty boundary and so that $(g,p) \neq (0,3)$, then where $\mathcal{AC} _1 (S)$ is the arc and curve graph of $S$ with both $0$-edges and $1$-edges.
+Moreover, both are infinite diameter. \end{proposition}